mcole22266/activityTracker/README.md

 # Activity Tracker

+## Purpose

+Side project built to work alongside Life360 app to store Circle data.
+- Planned to do analysis later to see patterns in lifestyle.

 ## How it Works

 1. Run program with `bash run.sh`
 2. Input username
 3. Input password (output is suppressed)